vaclavsvejcar/svejcar-dev/content/drafts/2019-11-12-troubles-with-future.md

 <!-- MORE -->

 # So what's wrong with Future?
-_NOTE: I know that saying about something that it's wrong is pretty objective, so let's make it clear that by wrong I mean wrong from the perspection of functional programming._
+_NOTE: I know that saying about something that it's wrong is pretty objective, so let's make it clear that by wrong I mean wrong mainly from the perspective of functional programming._

-Scala `Future` represents a value, that might not be currently available, but will be at some point.
-The current design of `Future` follow these two important aspects:
+Scala's `Future` represents a value, that might not be currently available, but will be at some point of time.
+Current design of `Future` follows these two important aspects:

 - __eager evaluation__ - `Future` starts evaluating its value right after it's defined
 - __memoization__ - once the value is computed, it's shared to anyone who asks for it, without being recalculated again

 From these two points it might be immediately obvious that such design decisions might lead to some surprising results, summarized in following chapters.

 ## Breaks referential transparency
-In general, referential transparency means that any expression can be replaced with its value without changing the program's behaviour.
-Such expression (or function) must be pure, meaning that is has no side effect, because any side effect would break this condition.
+In general, [referential transparency][wiki:referential_transparency] means that any expression can be replaced with its value without changing the program's behaviour.
+Such expression (or function) must be [pure][wiki:pure_function], meaning that is has no [side effect][wiki:side_effect], because any side effect would break this condition.
 Let's start with simple example:

 ```scala
 import scala.concurrent.Future